hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003.md

 ## 8. Advanced Key Crafting & Range Query Strategies (.ToIndex)

-**Context for LLM:** DBreeze stores and retrieves all data lexicographically by `byte[]`.
+DBreeze stores and retrieves all data lexicographically by `byte[]`.
 To build relational concepts, composite keys, or secondary indexes within a single table, you must pack multiple data types into a single byte array.
 DBreeze provides the highly optimized `.ToIndex()` extension to do this cleanly without manual byte manipulation.

 ### Core Concept: The `.ToIndex()` Extension
 The `.ToIndex(params object[])` method converts an integer prefix into a `byte`, and automatically converts and concatenates all subsequent arguments into a perfectly sortable DBreeze `byte[]` key.